paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 A prior section 2815, added Pub.
 L. 106–398, § 1 [div.
 B, title XXVIII, § 2801(b)(1)], Oct.
 30, 2000, 114 Stat.
 1654, 1654A–412; amended Pub.
 L. 107–314, div.
 A, title X, § 1062(a)(14), Dec.
 2, 2002, 116 Stat.
 2650, related to annual evaluation of joint use military construction projects, prior to repeal by Pub.
 L. 112–81, div.
 A, title X, § 1061(23)(A), Dec.
 31, 2011, 125 Stat.
 1584.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 inserted “, including unspecified minor military construction projects not otherwise authorized by law,” after “military construction projects” and substituted “in accordance with—” and pars.
+(1) and (2) for “in accordance with [section 2802 of this title](./chapter-169-military-construction-and-military-family-housing.md#section-2802) (except as provided in subsections (d)(3) and (e)).”

 2023—Subsec. (e)(3).
 Pub.
 L. 118–31 substituted “$125,000,000” for “$100,000,000”.

 2021—Subsec. (a).
 Pub.
 L. 116–283, § 315(a)(1), inserted “(except as provided in subsections (d)(3) and (e))” before period at end.